 Persuading homeowners to open up their personal spaces to strangers is no easy task.
 You know what might help, though?
 Showing them just how much they could earn by doing it.

-This AdWords landing page has a unique feature that takes advantage of our desire for monetary gain – a simple calculator that displays the earning potential of your home or apartment based on:
+This Google Ads landing page has a unique feature that takes advantage of our desire for monetary gain – a simple calculator that displays the earning potential of your home or apartment based on:

 - The area you live